agawrysiuk/camunda-pizza-order/README.md

 ## To do:
 - Add H2 database with literals to display on the front page
-- Add pizzas to the database, additions too
 - Improve order summary
 - Data validity on the backend
 - Add Loader?